flipcamp/engagingstudents4/essays/pellegrin.md

 2\) [Miles Davis – “All Blues” (*Kind of Blue*)](http://open.spotify.com/track/0TUa7gBg7LJH6B8dkNVioU)

 - conduct in a slow 4 (hypermetric 2)
-- 12-measure form
+- twelve-measure form
-- 8-measure intro (vamp)
+- eight-measure intro (vamp)
 - head/form starts when trumpet enters
 - full transcription of the album is available from Hal Leonard